Artist Résumé: Recommended Conventions

 All artists should have a standard up-to-date résumé available; all résumés ideally should be tailored to specific purposes.
 Therefore, artists are advised to follow a venue’s stated guidelines for submitting résumés, including the number of pages specified.

 Always keep a comprehensive master copy of your artist résumé that includes all relevant information about your career and education.
-The master copy can be adapted to a targeted audience by adding items in categories that are pertinent and subtracting other in categories less relevant.
+The master copy can be adapted to a targeted audience by adding items in categories that are pertinent and subtracting others in categories less relevant.
 Also, the significance of an entry is not always evident when it occurs and could become more important later.
 If you take the time to document all relevant accomplishments in a master résumé, you can retain important information that may otherwise be forgotten or lost.

 Institutions receive dozens of submissions per week, so keep your résumé simple and straightforward.
 Easy-to-read fonts and type sizes (never below 10 point) help facilitate reading.
 Use white space well and do not submit your résumé on colored paper.
 Do not use headshots, images, or colored fonts.
 A beautifully prepared résumé will not get you an exhibition opportunity if your art or its documentation is weak, but a poorly designed résumé could cost you such an opportunity.
 As technology changes, be sure to submit your artist résumé in the format that the application or guidelines specify.